 Hemp seeds are an incredible source of essential fatty acids (protein) and vitamin E. In fact they contain all nine essential fatty acids our bodies need, making them a complete protein source and excellent dietary supplement.
 It is also the reason why hemp oil for acne is so effective!

 CBD oil, on the other hand, contains an extract made from the flowers, leaves and stalks of the plant that contains a concentration of the popular cannabinoid, CBD.
 Full-spectrum CBD oils also contain an assortment of other cannabinoids, fatty acids, terpenes, and other plant compounds.

-Hemp seed oil skin benefits are centered around the fact that it’s full of essential fatty acids like omega-3 and 6, that can provide remarkable hydration for the skin.
+Well, the skin benefits of hemp seed oil is centered around the fact that it is full of essential fatty acids like omega-3 and 6, that can provide remarkable hydration for the skin.

 The fact that hemp seed oil is also non-comedogenic means that it can moisturize without clogging pores like other oils.